This post covers tickets for the Colosseum, how to avoid long lines, available discounts, guided tours, nighttime access, as well as what to expect.

-That being said, you could actually save time by taking a guided tour.
-This option will allow you to skip-the-queues and enjoy a focused trip around each site.
+That being said, you could save time by taking a guided tour.
+This option will allow you to skip the queues and enjoy a focused trip around each site.

 If you are disabled, wheelchairs will be available on both the first and second floors.
 There is also a lift which can be used to reach the second floor.

 There are also historic landmarks in the area such as Circus Maximus which could make for a great additional activity.